whojayy/tummor_detection/README.md

 ### The Technology

-Our system uses a convolutional neural network based on the VGG16 architecture, fine-tuned on a dataset of brain MRI scans.
+My system uses a convolutional neural network based on the VGG16 architecture, fine-tuned on a dataset of brain MRI scans.
 The model can detect and classify three types of brain tumors:
 - **Glioma**: A type of tumor that occurs in the brain and spinal cord.
 - **Meningioma**: A tumor that forms on membranes that cover the brain and spinal cord.
 - **Pituitary**: A tumor that forms in the pituitary gland at the base of the brain.